robotika/osgar/doc/sphinx/glossary.rst

       The bus takes care of sequencing all messages within the sysem and serialization via logging facility.

-   driver
-      Implementation of common nodes like TCP communication with outer world.

    link
       Directed connection of two nodes.
 The source node generates messages by `publish` call and the destinaion node accepts them via `listen` call.